apache/cordova-docs/docs/en/edge/phonegap/notification/notification.alert.md

 Description
 -----------

-Most PhoneGap implementations use a native dialog box for this feature.
+Most Cordova implementations use a native dialog box for this feature.
 However, some platforms simply use the browser's `alert` function, which is typically less customizable.

 Supported Platforms
 -------------------